theodson/dotfiles/readme.md

 6. Install home printer
 7. Install Monolisa font

-# Updating machines
+# After setting up the new machine

-Ongoing you can run `$ dots` and it will run the install / update script, which is idempotent (well, kinda.
-You might get a newer version - but it should have the same result essentially).
+Ongoing run `$ dots` and the install / update script will run, which is idempotent (well, kinda.
+It might get a newer version - but it should have the same result essentially).